SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/nginx.md

 | GI Nginx - 01 Golden Signals | This dashboard compares golden signals of load (requests per second), throughput (responses by type) and errors for a company’s Nginx servers compared to other servers.
 Unusual levels of these signals compared to benchmarks can indicate configuration or operational issues. |
 | GI Nginx - 02 Visitor Benchmarks | These panels compare unique visitor rates, bots and client platforms served by your company's Nginx servers versus Nginx servers of other companies to assess if unusual patterns in these indicators correlate with golden signals.  |

-## Data Sources
+## Data sources

-Global Intelligence for Nginx App uses logs data from Nginx clusters.
-Like the Sumo Logic App for Nginx, it assumes the NCSA extended/combined log file format for Access logs and the default Nginx error log file format for error logs.
+Global Intelligence for Nginx app uses logs data from Nginx clusters.
+Like the Sumo Logic app for Nginx, it assumes the NCSA extended/combined log file format for Access logs and the default Nginx error log file format for error logs.
 [For more details](http://nginx.org/en/docs/http/ngx_http_log_module.html) on Nginx logs.

-## Sample Query
+## Sample query

 The following sample query is from the Average **Requests Per Second: My Company v Benchmark** panel of **GI Nginx - 01 Golden Signals** dashboard.